Top 6 Non Addictive Anti Anxiety Medications

 What are SNRI drugs?
 What are SNRI side effects?

 This class of medication has been proven effective in treating the symptoms of panic disorders and Generalized Anxiety Disorder (GAD).
 Not only does this type of medication help regulate the release of serotonin, but it helps release norepinephrine.
 Norepinephrine is a brain chemical that affects concentration.

 3. Buspirone for anxiety

 What is Buspirone?
+Is Buspirone addictive?
 What are Buspirone side effects?
 What is a typical Buspirone dosage?

 Buspirone is a non-addictive and non-narcotic medication that works similarly to an SSRI.
 Buspirone only affects one subtype of serotonin receptor within the brain, ultimately leading to fewer side effects.
 Buspirone is an ideal medication for those who are struggling with mild to moderate anxiety.

-Buspirone medication is available as the brand name BuSpar.
+Buspirone medication is available under the brand name BuSpar.
 Buspirone is a slow-acting substance.
 Buspirone acclamation can take up to 6 weeks to feel its effects but has a lower risk for dependence.

 4. Hydroxyzine for anxiety

 What is Hydroxyzine?
 What are Hydroxyzine side effects?
 What is a typical Hydroxyzine dosage?
 What is Hydroxyzine used for?

 This non-narcotic prescription works by blocking histamine receptors within the brain, ultimately elevating mood and acting as a low-grade sedative.